Monkey Facts

 The male howler monkey is bigger and louder than the female howler monkey.
 They have huge throats and shell-shaped vocal chambers that are ideal for sound.

-The howler monkey, a type of New World monkey, lives in South and Central America and has prehensile tails that help them grip tree branches.
+The howler monkey is a New World monkey that lives in South and Central America.
+It has prehensile tails that help it grip tree branches.

 Common Squirrel Monkey.